Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 Many of the projects I enjoy are with real estate investors who are purchasing Santa Barbara and Montecito, CA fixer upper properties.
 Custom designed Spanish chimneys are just one way to ramp up the charm of those investments.

-Construction Photo 1: A Spanish roofing expert installs short little sections of red tile roofing to create a decorative grille at the front of the chimney opening.
-A teaser photo for many construction photos that follow in this post.
+Construction Photo 1: A Spanish roofing expert installs short little sections of terracotta clay pipe to create a decorative grille at the front of the chimney opening.

 Construction Photo 2: This custom chimney was built with steel studs and is shown being waterproofed for the upcoming 1.25″ thick stucco that will transform it into an architectural feature.